-> Here’s a frightening situation: Many times, if the saboteur is uncovered in a large organization, they might just be transferred to another division, where someone else will have to deal with the saboteur’s behavior.
-Any of you had this happen?
+Here’s a frightening situation: Many times, if the saboteur is uncovered in a large organization, they might just be transferred to another division, where someone else will have to deal with the saboteur’s behavior.
+Have any of you had this happen?

 How to Resolve a Toxic Situation

 To start, managers should discuss the Steps of Accountability, core values, and personal responsibility with a potential saboteur.
-The hope here is that this person may be in the 3 out of 5 category which can be reached (for exact conversation, see Excelling with Difficult People).
-This generally puts an end to this person’s bad behavior if they are just misguided and needed your one-on-one direction and leadership.
+The hope here is that this person may be in the 3 out of 5 categories that can be reached (for exact conversation, see Excelling with Difficult People).
+This generally puts an end to this person’s bad behavior if they are just misguided and need your one-on-one direction and leadership.

 If the person is a true saboteur, don’t coach this person.
 You must coach all the other team members in the areas that have to work with this person to not react.
 In the absence of accountability, the saboteur is able to cause a lot of damage.